Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Keep a preventative maintenance kit on hand

-Stocking up from our Cleaning and Preventative Maintenance range means you can quickly service your unit before and after storms.
+Stock up from Cleaning & Preventative Maintenance so you can service before and after storms.

 Best Products to Try Before Cyclone Season

-Air conditioner cleaning kit for cyclone season prep.
+Pro-grade AC cleaning kit laid out for cyclone season preparation

-1. Cyclone-rated mounting brackets – Designed for extreme wind resistance.
+1. Cyclone-rated mounting brackets — built for extreme wind resistance.

-2. Marine-grade anchor bolts – Corrosion-proof for coastal air.
+2. Marine-grade anchor bolts — corrosion-proof for salty air.

-3. Protective mesh covers – Blocks debris without suffocating airflow.
+3. Protective mesh covers — block debris without choking airflow.

-4. Professional-grade AC cleaning kits – Like those in our Air Conditioner Cleaning Kits range.
+4. Professional AC cleaning kits — see Air Conditioner Cleaning Kits.

-These aren’t just nice-to-have — they can mean the difference between a fully functional AC and a costly post-storm repair bill.
+These aren’t “nice-to-haves”—they can be the difference between a cool home and a costly repair.

 • Inspect mounts, bolts, and brackets for rust or looseness.

-• Clean coils and filters to maximise airflow.
+• Clean coils and filters for maximum airflow.

 • Trim trees and remove loose debris nearby.

-After a storm, re-check everything before turning your AC back on.
-This prevents electrical faults or mechanical strain.
+After a storm: Re-check everything before switching on to avoid electrical faults or mechanical strain.

 When to Upgrade

-If your AC unit is over 10 years old and sitting on rusting mounts, upgrading before cyclone season might save you in the long run.
+If your unit is 10+ years old and the mounts are rusting, upgrading before the season can save headaches.

-• Frequent breakdowns during high humidity or after storms.
+• Frequent breakdowns in high humidity or post-storm

-Modern units often have better corrosion protection and can be paired with cyclone-rated mounting kits from day one.
+Modern units offer better corrosion protection and pair well with cyclone-rated kits from day one.

 Client Story — John from Cottesloe